 Coffee is a cocktail anyway,” says Ali Reynolds, the current Diageo Reserve World Class UK Bartender of the Year.
-“It’s water, beans and milk.
+“It’s water, beans, and milk.
 All we’re doing is adding alcohol and making it into something even better.”

-We now down about 1.7bn cups a year in the UK, according to Allegra Strategies, which reckons we’ll have more than 21,000 coffee shops by 2020.
+We are now down about 1.7bn cups a year in the UK, according to Allegra Strategies, which reckons we’ll have more than 21,000 coffee shops by 2020.
 No small beans.
-One of the fastest-growing artisanal roasters is Small Batch Coffee Company, which brewed its first cup just round the corner from me in Brighton.
+One of the fastest-growing artisanal roasters is Small Batch Coffee Company, which brewed its first cup just around the corner from me in Brighton.
 It now boasts seven cafes citywide, and wholesales its precious beans to Hawksmoor, among others.
 “Coffee is as complex and exciting as wine,” says Laura Lumsden, head of training.
 “Every bean tells a story, but we don’t force our customers to listen.
 Especially not first thing in the morning.”

 Each Small Batch barista undergoes six months of training.
 I’ve popped in for a morning to learn more about coffee as a cocktail ingredient.
 We taste six different brews from Burundi to Brazil (where 30% of the world’s coffee comes from).
 They’re all brown, but there the resemblance ends.
 “Africa is a whole continent, so it’s hard to generalise,” Lumsden says, “but they tend to be fruitier.
 Central America has less acidity, but is really bright.
 Asian beans tend to be extreme and often smoky.
 Australia is just OK.”